XGovFormBuilder/digital-form-builder/docs/runner/exit.md

 }
 ```

+This may be an easier format for the persistence API to parse, however you must convert this data back into the webhook.

+In future, the initialise session and webhook output formats may support this "flatter" format for easier persistence.
+Note that this data format does not include information like the page or component titles.

 ### ExitOptions.format - WEBHOOK

 This mirrors the same format that data is sent when configuring a webhook output.
 You may just choose to store the data